There are 5 libraries in the City of Charles Sturt.

 Before we make any changes, we will connect and engage with you as our community.

-Charles Sturt has commenced planning for the first of these reimagined libraries at the exciting new Community Hub.
-The proposed hub will bring together the existing West Lakes Library and the Community Centre services under one roof, creating a vibrant, attractive and modern facility that will enhance the connections, creativity and within our community.
+The proposed facility will bring together the existing West Lakes Library and the Community Centre services under one roof, creating a vibrant, attractive and modern facility that will enhance the connections and creativity within our community.

 The vision is to create a next-generation, integrated community place that is recognised as a centre of excellence for literacy, learning, innovation and discovery.
-A place where the community can meet, connect, share or just relax.
+We want to create a place where the community can meet, connect, share or just relax.

-We are interested in designing spaces that meet community need whether it be community programs, library collections, digital needs, indoor and outdoor spaces, but most importantly meet the needs of diverse groups in our community at different times of the day and night.
+We are interested in designing spaces that meet community needs like programs, library collections, digital technologies and indoor and outdoor spaces.
+Most importantly, we want to meet the needs of diverse groups in our community at different times of the day and night.